 Cross-Origin Resource Sharing (CORS (external link)) is a security feature based on HTTP-headers which is meant to indicate which Origins should be allowed to assess resources on a server.
 By default, this feature is enabled.

-In this section, the allowed Origins, methods, and headers are specified.
+This section specifies the allowed Origins, methods, and headers.
 Multiple Origins can be entered.
-ImageEngine will respond with only one Origin if there is a match between the actual Origin and the list of allowed Origins.
+ImageEngine will respond with only one Origin if a match exists between the actual Origin and the list of allowed Origins.
 The Origin should usually be * or the domain name of your website, for example, https://foo.com.

-The “Suggest Values” button sets liberal values that will most likely work for your site but will also allow other Origins access.
+The “Suggest Values” button sets liberal values that will most likely work for your site but allows other Origins access.
 The default selection is only "GET"

 Any headers defined here will overwrite the same headers returned from the Origin server.